borna471/PlayerStatApp/README.md

 compare (players in my compare list)
 - As a user, I want to be able to load a previously saved compare list of players

+## Instruction for Grader

+- To use the add player function: enter a player's name with the right capitalization and press enter, their name, position, and some statistics will show up beside their name at the bottom of the app.
+Currently the only available options are the following players: Messi, Ronaldo, Benzema, Lewandowski, Salah.
+Enter their names as they have been written here and the add player button will complete the task
+- To remove a player, select them in the list and press the remove button.
+Their name will disappear and be removed from the list object displayed
+- The visual component is in the form of an image, which is shown in the form of a photo that appears on the right side of the frame, a picture of a goat when the name "Messi" is entered and then button "add player" is pressed.
+Full screen the app to view everything better after this image appears
+- Press the 'save current list' button to save the current list seen at the bottom of the screen
+- press the 'load saved list' button to load and present the previously saved list at the bottom of the screen